Temple

 Temple is what forms when that continuity becomes more stable, more familiar, and more inhabitable over time.

-The Underfield is often noticed first.
-Temple is what becomes visible later — when return no longer feels like starting over.
+Temple becomes visible later — when return no longer feels like reconstruction.

 A Quiet Kind of Holding

-Nothing to protect.
+Nothing to force.
 Nothing to rebuild.

-Temple often becomes visible in hindsight.
+Temple is often recognized in hindsight.

 From Here